Vasanth-rasf/gitoter/readme.md

-#added new things in the file
+#added new things in the file , to chck restore